EXPLAINING HOW TO SPOT A FAKE XIAOMI E-SCOOTER

 Written by Ed Wiles, Scootered Founder

 The new Xiaomi range was recently launched in China following the widespread success of the Xiaomi M365 and M365 Pro.
 Demand for the new scooters is expected to be high and, as there have been a large number of fake M365s on the market, there is expected to be a similar number of fake Essential, 1S and Pro 2 electric scooters out there (adding to the fake M365s still in circulation).

 This, unfortunately, is the world we live in.
 It is especially dangerous to buy directly from China as there is essentially no way to tell if a scooter is real or not before you receive it (companies selling fakes often use images from Xiaomi's own marketing on their sales pages).
 But I write this article to help you avoid buying a fake Xiaomi scooter, whether that is an M365 or a newer model.

 Spot The Difference

 The first thing to say is that, if a price seems too good to be true, it probably is.
-The profit margins in authentic Xiaomi scooters are small, so if a company were selling a Xiaomi 1S, say, for under £360 you would have to question its authenticity (although some companies do sometimes sell authentic scooters at a loss in an apparent effort to destroy the competition - a tactic which is essentially illegal).
+The profit margins in authentic Xiaomi scooters are small, so if a company were selling a Xiaomi 1S, say, for under £350 you might question its authenticity (although large companies do sometimes sell authentic scooters at unnaturally low prices in an effort to destroy smaller companies - a tactic which is essentially illegal).